omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [Hot Cocoa Lisp](https://github.com/olleicua/hcl) A Lisp-like language that compiles to JavaScript.
 * [Sibilant](http://sibilantjs.info) JavaScript with a lisp.
 * [ki](http://ki-lang.org) Clojure-like syntax, [mori](http://swannodette.github.io/mori/)'s immutable data structures in a few [sweet.js](http://sweetjs.org) macros.
 Can be intermixed with JavaScript.
+* [jisp](http://jisp.io/) A “JS-native and axiomatic” Lisp that “focuses on the core ideas of code-as-data, S-expressions, [and] macros”, “introducing as few new concepts as possible”.
 * [Ham](https://github.com/jameskeane/ham-script) looks very similar to JavaScript at first, but offers (hopefully) many useful features
 * [GorillaScript](http://ckknight.github.com/gorillascript/)  Compile-to-JavaScript language designed to empower the user while attempting to prevent some common errors, offers Macros and optional Typing
 * [RedScript](https://github.com/AdamBrodzinski/RedScript) Ruby-flavored JavaScript.